workinghard/jslisten/README.md

 Following example for Raspbian.
 Should work for many other distributions almost the same way.
  * Use the precompiled binary in bin/ or run "# make" to create the binary
  * Place the binary to "/opt/bin" (if you change the folder, please update your init script)
- * Copy the init script "utils/jslisten-init" to "/etc/init.d/jslisten"
+ * Copy the service script "utils/jslisten.service" to "/etc/systemd/system"
- * Execute "# update-rc.d jslisten defaults" to make the daemon run on startup
+ * Update the systemd daemon: "# systemctl daemon-reload"
+ * Start the daemon "# systemctl start jslisten.service"
+ * Make it start at boot "# systemctl enable jslisten"

 ## Configuration